 Napoleon III’s reign would not last however.
 Prussia (as Germany was then known) was gaining in power and the British did not trust the nephew of the enemy who had brought them so many years of war.
 Short of allies and growing older, he would surrender in 1870 to the Prussians and die in Germany.

-With a series of Germanic invasions, a couple of World Wars, and many other upheavals, there would never again be a King (or Emperor) of France.
+With a series of Germanic invasions, a couple of World Wars, and many other upheavals, there would never again be a King (or Emperor) of France, although there are plenty descendants alive of the French royal family today.
 You can read more about French history here.

 So do you have what it takes to be a French monarch?
-Take the quiz below, and figure out which of these French Royals you lean towards to pick your favorite:
+Take the quiz below, and figure out which of these French monarchs you lean towards to pick your favorite:

 1. Do you enjoy collecting famous works of art?